 Skilled anglers seldom have or even need the services of a fishing guide.
-Consequently, in your day to day operations, you will be servicing the majority of beginners, family, groups, and the elderly folks.
+Consequently, in your day-to-day operations, you will be servicing the majority of beginners, families, groups, and elderly folks.
 All of whom will require patience, kindness, and a good deal of encouragement throughout the trip.
-You will have older customers who would like to do most of their fishing from a chair, children who drop or even break rods and reels which happens with eager anglers.
+You will have older customers who would like to do most of their fishing from a chair and children who drop or even break rods and reels which happens with eager anglers.

 Even the most experienced anglers can provide a memorable moment, maybe it’s a customer that goes into the water.
 Needless to say, patience and the ability to laugh in the face of adversity are important attributes for all great fishing guides to have.
 The ability to adapt and work with all these customers under the best and worst conditions will surely help your goal of being economically independent as a fishing guide.

 Our fishing network cuts the learning curve for new guides, with years of experience, knowledge, and data.
 First of all, no other guide service in this industry has these stats.
 The sheer fact that we have more fishing guides on the water daily, in more locations than anyone else.
 That they work more days than others, allows us to produce more and bigger fish which we can guarantee.